Where Do I Begin?

 You cannot over-prepare for this workshop!
 Nurses with twenty years experience find they learn a lot that they didn’t know before.
 However, the beauty of the training is that people who have never been to a birth or had a child have a fulfilling and moving experience.
 If you are uncertain about your readiness, please do not hesitate to or phone me, I am willing to help.

-All participants are required to read three books prior to the workshop.
-Many of these books are available at your local library.
+All participants are required to read two books prior to the workshop.
+Usually, these books are available at your local library.

 - The Birth Partner: Everything You Need to Know to Help a Woman Through Childbirthby Penny Simkin (5th edition)*